WeTune/WeTune-code/README.md

 ```

 The first commands launches many processes running in the background.
 Note they will consume all CPUs and takes a long
-time (~`{TODO}` hours) to finish.
+time (~3600 CPU hours) to finish.
 Use `click-to-run/show-progress.sh` to inspect the progress of each process.
 The
 discovered rules so far can be found in `wtune_data/enumeration/run_*/success.txt` (`*` is a timestamp).

 The second commands aggregates `wtune_data/enumeration/run_*/succcess.txt`, and outputs
 to `wtune_data/rules/rules.local.txt`.

-The third commands reduces rules (see Section `{TODO}` in paper) and outputs the reduced rules
+The third commands reduces rules (see Section 7 in paper) and outputs the reduced rules to `wtune_data/rules/rules.txt`.
-to `wtune_data/rules/rules.txt`.
-This command typically finishes in 30-50 minutes, depending on the number of discovered
+This command typically finishes in 30-50 minutes, depending on the number of discovered rules.
-rules.

-> **Why multi-process instead of multi-threads?**
+> **Why multi-process instead of multi-thread?**
 >
 > z3 incurs high inter-thread lock contention.
 The script uses multi-process instead of multi-thread to mitigate this problem.

-> The overall running time can be limited by a smaller `-timeout`.
+> The overall running time can be reduced by limiting the time budget of each plan template pair to searching for most-relaxed
+> constraint set (Section 4.3 in the paper).
 Please refer to [Part II](#part-ii) for details.
 However, too short timeout may impact the usefulness of discovered rules.

 #### Rewrite Queries Using Discovered Rules